Shrawanv/Advance_File_Manager/README.md

 # Advance_File_Manager

 Advance_File_Manager will let you manage your file at one place....
-If any folder contains multiple types of files (ie. "pdf", ".png", "zip", etc) can be automatically soreted to their reespective file extension. example:: if A Folder contains
+If any folder contains multiple types of files (ie. "pdf", ".png", "zip", etc) can be automatically sorted to their reespective file extension. example:: if A Folder contains
 First_File.pdf
 Second_File.zip